gaps-closure/hal/escape/perftests/README.md

    3 = read from host mmap
    4 = write to shared escape mmap
    5 = read from shared escape mmap
- -r : number of test runs for each a) memory pair type, b) payload length and c) copy function
 ```

 ## Test Program Results